 Flexible working, dress down Fridays, gym discounts, corporate outings; it goes on and on.
 We’re endlessly being told that the world of work is changing, that we’re at the cusp of the 5th industrial revolution, that the gig economy has prevailed.
 Yet, all we see in terms of adapting to such change is free fruit at work, or if you’re one of the lucky ones, a cycle to work scheme.
 The changes offered do not seem to reflect the gravity of the claims being made.
-In search of a solution, I hoped to find an answer at the launch of the new EFQM model.
+It was in searching for solutions to such problems that I approached the launch of the new EFQM model.

 What quickly became clear was that Organisational Culture is now the most fundamental ingredient in business excellence.
 Since the dawn of market capitalism, companies have competed in price, quality, speed of delivery and a multitude of other areas.
-However, today what sets organisations apart is culture, and a sense of purpose that comes from a community of individuals striving for a common vision.
+However, what today sets organisations apart is increasingly less to do with the previous and instead, it is a culture and sense of purpose that comes from a community of individuals striving for a common vision.

 What’s undeniable are the seismic shifts experienced in the world of work.
-Today we desire more from work, things that were incomprehensible only a decade ago.
-It’s not that nap-pods don’t have a place, but in the face of such radical change to the workplace, we must respond with innovation that is just as radical.
+Today we desire more from work, things incomprehensible only a decade ago.
+It’s not that nap-pods don’t have a place, but in the face of such radical change, we must respond with innovation that is just as radical.

 In closing I want to reiterate one point, the new competitive space for all business now exists in the realm of culture, and if you ask me, it’s about time.